Lingy12/Orbital_20/README.md

 - List of assignments and categorize them.

 ## Extension Feature
-- Prioritize the assignment by the preference/importance of the module
+- Entend the study time after the timer finish but the work haven't done
-- Dividing the assignment into several subtasks
+- Notification when user quit the application and alert if the input is not in correct format
-- Reflection on the assignment, provide feedback, even recommendation
+-
 - Giving statistic about how much time the user spent on a certain module

 ## Milestone #2